smldlyst/Profile/README.md

 1. Model deployment **[I can work with developers to service machine learning models to customers.]**
  : I have experience in developing a recommendation system through R's recosystem package, and I can deploy a model that can upload the plumber API to GCP through docker.

-1. Visualization app development **[I can provide machine learning prediction results in the form of an interactive graph and implement a prototype app.]**
+1. Visualization app development **[I can provide analysis results in the form of an interaction graph and implement a prototype app.]**
  : I have experience developing visualization prototype apps using R Shiny.
 This app provides an interaction graph representing the predicted value according to the action of the user interface.
 In addition, it can be visualized using geographic information.

 ### Main Project